ksator/automation_summit_Q3_2018/README.md

 ### start the Salt-minion
 On the minion:

-To start it manually with a debug log level, use this command:
+To see the Salt processes:
 ```
-# salt-minion -l debug
+# ps -ef | grep salt
 ```
-if you prefer to run the salt-minion as a daemon, use this command:
+To check the status:
 ```
-# salt-minion -d
+# systemctl status salt-minion.service
 ```
-Here's other usefull commands:
+You can use the ```service salt-minion``` command with these options:
 ```
 # service salt-minion
 force-reload  restart       start         status        stop
 ```
+To start it manually with a debug log level:
 ```
-# systemctl status salt-minion.service
+# salt-minion -l debug
 ```
+if you prefer to run the salt-minion as a daemon:
 ```
-# ps -ef | grep salt
+# salt-minion -d
 ```
+### Verify the keys on the master
-Once it is started, on the master, you can list all public keys
+Once the minion is started,  list all public keys on the master.
 ```
 # salt-key -L
 Accepted Keys: